Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

 ## Prerequisites

-- Ensure Docker is installed on your system.
+- Ensure you have Docker installed on your local machine.
+You can download and install Docker from https://www.docker.com/products/docker-desktop/.
 - The api uses Python 3.10 as specified in the Dockerfile.
 - Ensure that your terminal's directory is in the API folder